charlesmaillu/Akan-Naming-/README.md

 #### By **Charles N. Mailu**
 ## Description

-This is a practice fortfolio creation, an assigment of week one in moringa school, the purpose is for practising how to create a E-portfolio
+This is a akan name generating website build for practice on of week two javavascript at moringa school prep class

 ## Setup/Installation Requirements